NVIDIA/deepops/README.md

 ## Issues

-NVIDIA DGX customers should file and NVES ticket via [NVIDIA Enterprise Services](https://nvid.nvidia.com/enterpriselogin/).
+NVIDIA DGX customers should file an NVES ticket via [NVIDIA Enterprise Services](https://nvid.nvidia.com/enterpriselogin/).

 Otherwise, bugs and feature requests can be made by [filing a GitHub Issue](issues/new).